 Extensive investigation does not detect a cause.

 In such cases, the cause may be an unusual chronic infection (such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs, but almost any organ can be involved.
 Tuberculosis... read more , bacterial infection of the heart Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
-Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more , HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more , or Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
+Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more , HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more , or Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more ) or something other than an infection, such as a connective tissue disorder (such as lupus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more or rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more ) or cancer (such as lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more , ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
 It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more , or leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more ).
 Other causes include drug reactions, blood clots (deep vein thrombosis Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ), inflammation of organ tissues (sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
-Sarcoidosis usually develops in people aged 20 to 40, most often people... read more ), and inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
+Sarcoidosis usually develops in people aged 20 to 40 years, most often... read more ), and inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
 The two primary types of inflammatory bowel disease (IBD) are Crohn... read more .
 In older people, the most common causes of FUO are giant cell arteritis Giant Cell Arteritis Giant cell arteritis is chronic inflammation of large and medium arteries of the head, neck, and upper body.
 Typically affected are the temporal arteries, which run through the temples and provide... read more , lymphomas Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more , abscesses, and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs, but almost any organ can be involved.
 Tuberculosis... read more .

 Doctors usually do blood tests, including a complete blood count, blood cultures, liver blood tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more , and tests to check for connective tissue disorders.
 Other tests, such as chest x-ray, urinalysis, and urine culture, may be done.